tarbs/ImageValidatorAPI/README.md

 An API to manage the image upload progress.

-The aim is to simplify the uload process for non-technical users while also providing image validation and tracking additional metadata.
+The aim is to simplify the upload process for non-technical users while also providing image validation and tracking additional metadata.

 ***